Skip to content

 Configuring CVMFS_REPOSITORIES

-The CVMFS_REPOSITORIES variable should be defined as a comma-separated list of repository domains, e.g.
+The CVMFS_REPOSITORIES variable should be defined as a comma-separated list of repository names, e.g.

 See the Useful CVMFS repositories section below for details of useful repositories and how to configure them.